s-group-dev/ad-aws-login/README.md

 role_arn=<arn for the role to assume>
 app=A substring of the app name shown in myapps.microsoft.com to launch.
 Case-insensitive.
 Must be url encoded.
 ```

+Note: you might have to create the folder and touch the config file before
+running this script, if you are configuring AWS to a completely new location.

 Add `bin/` to your `$PATH` to get `ad-aws-login` available everywhere.